 Wisdom is a gift of God (Ecclesiastes 12:11).
 My conversion occurred after I repeatedly asked God for wisdom as described in Proverbs 2:1-5.
 I was the youngest child in a tragic, troubled family.
 After watching a family argument, I realized that no one in my family could teach me how to live life.
 My family was a sinking ship.
 I prayed for wisdom every day for two years and then was converted.
+Wisdom leads to salvation (2 Timothy 3:15).
 My conversion story is at the very beginning of this book.

-Both of these passages present a conditional, irresistible grace.
+Both of the passages quoted above present a conditional, irresistible grace.
 The condition is to seek.
 If the condition is met, these results are guaranteed and irresistible.
 The result is guaranteed because God chooses the result.
 (The appendix presents a wide variety of choices that God makes under the title "When God Chooses".)

 And since the results are guaranteed, they are not dependent on our hard work or ability.
 They are dependent on God's power and grace.
 They are granted if we meet the condition... to seek.

 Results cannot be guaranteed if they depend on man's hard work or ability.
 For example, everyone cannot learn aerospace engineering.
 Any promise that everyone can learn aerospace engineering would be a false promise, unless the one making the promise had the power to infuse anyone and everyone with understanding of that subject.